FED-FSTQ: Fisher-Guided Token Quantization for Communication-Efficient Federated Fine-Tuning of LLMs on Edge Devices: Problem Formulation and System Model

 \subsection{Stochastic Uplink Channel and Straggler-Limited Latency}

 Mobile and edge FL is often constrained by uplink communication under bandwidth heterogeneity and intermittent participation~\cite{lim2020fedcomst,bonawitz2019flsystems,shi2016edge}.
-We study synchronous rounds, where completion time is governed by the slowest responding client, a dominant effect in cross-device FL systems~\cite{bonawitz2019flsystems,hsieh2021fedscale}.
+We study synchronous rounds because cross-device FL deployments are often straggler-limited: the round completion time is governed by the slowest available client rather than the average client~\cite{bonawitz2019flsystems,hsieh2021fedscale}.

 At round $t$, each participating client $k\in\mathcal{S}_t$ transmits a compressed message

 where $\mathcal{Q}_{k,t}$ denotes (possibly sparse, mixed-precision) quantization/compression, and $\mathrm{Enc}(\cdot)$ packs values together with required metadata (e.g., masks/indices, quantization scales, bit-width tags)~\cite{konecny2016comm,alistarh2017qsgd,lin2018dgc,reisizadeh2020fedpaq}.
 Let $\mathrm{bits}(\mathbf{m}_{k,t})$ denote the payload length.
 A convenient decomposition that separates structure and value costs is